Fire

 If you are interested in becoming a firefighter, learn more on our Join Our Team page or call 704-637-6135.
 Each firefighter must maintain a certain amount of training hours to keep his or her active status in the department.

-Our Mission: to provide a reliable, professional, and courteous team that strives to surpass the expectations of the community and our organization.
+Our Mission: To provide a reliable, professional, and courteous team that strives to surpass the expectations of the community and our organization.
 This mission requires our members to be part of a competent, aggressive, all-risk fire department that is focused on “Preserving the Past and Protecting the Future” of those we serve.

 Leadership